thomaswilburn/itc298-materials/async/events.rst

     var output = fs.createWriteStream("google.html");
     request("http://google.com").pipe(output);

-Using pipes this way is much easier than manually feeding the data from one stream to the next.
+Using pipes this way is much easier than manually feeding the data from one stream to the next as each stage completes.
 By using pipes, we can create a program where data literally flows through our code, and we deal with it gradually, not all at once.